Rubén López Sabariego

-This 2004 picture shows the cliff just beyond the western boundary of the Guantanamo Bay Naval Base, where Captain Arthur J. Jackson initially tried to dispose of Ruben Lopez's body.
+This 2004 picture shows the cliff just beyond the western boundary of the Guantanamo Bay Naval Base, where Captain Arthur J. Jackson initially tried to dispose of Rubén López's body.

 Rubén López Sabariego (June 11, 1917 – September 30, 1961) was a Cuban bus driver working on the Guantanamo Bay Naval Base, whose mysterious disappearance and death there became a cause célèbre in Cuba.

-Naval Intelligence suspected Lopez was a Cuban agent, but had nevertheless continued to let him keep his job on the base.
+U.S. Naval Intelligence suspected López was a Cuban agent, but had nevertheless continued to let him keep his job on the base.

 His body had been left to rot for over three weeks before it was returned to Cuba.

 When his body was returned, Cuban pathologists noting how extensively his bones had been broken, concluded he had been tortured.

 Family life

-Lopez was orphaned at an early age, and was raised by his grandparents.
+López was orphaned at an early age, and was raised by his grandparents.

-Lopez started his first stretch of working at the Guantanamo base in 1939, working there as a carpenter until 1945.
+López started his first stretch of working at the Guantanamo base in 1939, working there as a carpenter until 1945.
 He married Georgina González in 1940 and raised nine children.
 He started working at Guantanamo again in 1949, working there until his death.

 Employment at Guantanamo

-Lopez had worked on the United States's Guantanamo Base since 1948.
+López had worked on the United States's Guantanamo Base since 1948.

 The USA employed thousands of Cuban workers, prior to the Cuban Revolution.

 Although it was the height of the Cold War, Cubans who the USA employed prior to the revolution were allowed to commute to the base and were allowed to continue to work there.
 As late as 2009, there were still three "commuters" working at Guantanamo, as well as several Cuban exiles living on the base.

 Disappearance

-Lopez's wife Georgina Gonzáles last saw him alive when he left for work on September 30, 1961.
+López's wife Georgina González last saw him alive when he left for work on September 30, 1961.

-When he didn't come home, she asked other commuters, who worked on the base, who told her they thought the Americans had arrested him.
+When he failed to come home, she asked other commuters who worked on the base, who told her they thought the Americans had arrested him.

-On October 4, 1961, Gonzáles had received permission from Cuban authorities to visit the US base to inquire after her husband.
-American officers noted that a shot had been heard, and suggested to her that Lopez had been shot by Cuban authorities.
+On October 4, 1961, González had received permission from Cuban authorities to visit the US base to inquire after her husband.
+American officers noted that a shot had been heard, and suggested to her that López had been shot by Cuban authorities.

-On her final visit to the base, the base chaplain showed her Lopez's heavily decayed body lying in a ditch.
+On her final visit to the base, the base chaplain showed her López's heavily decayed body lying in a ditch.
 It took an additional week for base officials to agree to release his body.